How to Book?

 The Festival Theatre and Dunstan Playhouse have a hearing loop facility, limited to particular seats in the venues.
-If this is required, please mention it to your BASS operator at the time of booking.
+If this is required, please mention it to the BASS operator at the time of booking.

 This is made possible due to generous donations given to the Adelaide Festival Centre Foundation.

-Audio Description and Touch Tours
+Audio Description Service and Touch Tours

 The Audio Description Service provides valuable access to, and enjoyment of live theatre for those patrons who are blind or vision impaired.